Home » Your Health » Maternity

 The Maternity Voices Partnership are an NHS working group that aim to review and improve maternity services by putting the experiences of women and their families at the centre.
 The Nottingham and Nottinghamshire Maternity Voices Partnership is multidisciplinary in nature and our aim is to bring together representatives from organisations involved in maternity care and local women and their families.

-To find out more about our local MVP or to get involved, please click here for more information.
+Find out more about our local MVP or get involved

 Take a look at the Choices leaflet